IRTF-HRPC/drafts/draft-terminology.md

  * Offer alternatives for offensive terminology as an important act of correcting larger editorial issues and clarifying technical concepts and
  * Suggest to Authors that even when referencing other specifications that have not replaced offensive terminology they could provide another term with a note that the term is original and not being suggested by the Author.

+The IETF SHOULD:
+ * Submit liaisons recommending a change of offensive terminology to organizations whose documents are normatively referenced by IETF documents in cases where offensive terminology is "inherited by reference".

 # Additional References Not Cited Above